coderetreat/coderetreat.org/facilitators/facilitation.md

 comments: true
 audience: facilitators
 title: Facilitation Guide
-intro: This page outlines what the structure of a Coderetreat day should look like, as well as tips for effective facilitation.
+description: This guide outlines what the structure of a Coderetreat day should look like, as well as tips for effective facilitation.
 ---

 # Overview